Skip to main content

 React Native

-Manage local messages
+Manage local conversations

 In chat apps, a conversation is composed of all the messages in a peer-to-peer chat, chat group, or chatroom.
 The Chat SDK supports managing messages by conversations, including retrieving and managing unread messages, deleting the historical messages on the local device, and searching historical messages.